Model Pruning Enables Efficient Federated Learning on Edge Devices

 \subsection{Adaptive Pruning}

 For our adaptive pruning method, the notion of pruning broadly includes both removing and adding back parameters.
 Hence, we also refer to such pruning operations as \emph{reconfiguration}.
-We reconfigure the model at a given interval that includes multiple iterations.
+We reconfigure the model at a given interval of multiple iterations.
 For initial pruning, the reconfiguration interval can be any number of local iterations at the selected client.
-For further pruning, reconfiguration is done at the server after receiving parameter updates from clients (i.e., at the boundary between two FL rounds), thus the reconfiguration interval in this case is always an integer multiple of the number of local iterations in each FL round.
+For further pruning, reconfiguration is done at the server after receiving parameter updates from clients (i.e., at the boundary between two rounds), and the reconfiguration interval in this case is always an integer multiple of the number of iterations (i.e., $I$) in each round.